Jeremie-Beucler/PCBS_spider_bias/README.md

 1) Clone the repository on your computer using a terminal
 2) Launch the program from your terminal: it takes two argument.

-*E.g.if you want to compare the evaluation of the speed of a spider and of the speed of a fly, type: python Spider_bias.py tegenaria_domestica.png musca_domestica.png*
+*E.g. if you want to compare the evaluation of the speed of a spider and of the speed of a fly, type:* "python Spider_bias.py tegenaria_domestica.png musca_domestica.png"

 3) The data are stored in a *.xpd* file in the folder Data.